liamseanbrady/tools/README.md

-# A home for usual tools
+# A home for useful tools

 Sometimes you need to create a simple or complex tool for a specific purpose that usually comes as a corollary of some other, often more specific, task.
 This is a home for such tools.